vertical landscaping trends

 Nasturtiums

-These are vibrant, edible blooms that are simple to grow and give a variety of colours to your vertical garden.
+These vibrant, edible blooms are simple to grow and add a variety of colours to your vertical garden.

 Most common plants for a vertical garden

-• Vining plants are native climbers that may cling to buildings by growing vertically.
+• Vining plants are native climbers that grow vertically and may cling to buildings.
 Ivy, pothos, philodendrons, and hanging roses are common vining plants.

 • Plants with a trailing growth habit, such as trailing plants, are ideal for wall-mounted planters or hanging baskets.
 Examples include bacopa, nasturtiums, and trailing petunias.